spo0ds/Journey-to-become-a-Blockchain-Engineer/README.md

 ![Metamask](/Images/Day1/a6.png)

+**Etherscan**

 The address of our account, we can use a tool like `etherscan`.

 ![Metamask](/Images/Day1/a7.png)

 So if we look at this address that we just created, we can see that no transactions have happened.It's empty.It has zero ether.It has zero dollars worth of value.Address above is the unique address which represents exclusively the single account that we just created.

+**Multiple Accounts**

 We can even click the circle and create more account and give it a different account name.

 ![Metamask](/Images/Day1/a8.png)

+Account 2 will have different account address.

+**Mnemonic ,  Public & Private keys**

-Account 2 will have different account address.The mnemonic that we've been given gives us access to create multiple accounts with the same mnemonic.So havin that mnemonic will give us access to every single account that's ever created with that mnemonic.This is why securing your mnemonic is so crucial especially if you create multiple different accounts.Each account has a unique identifier with them as well.The account address is the public address.However there's also a private key to work with this account a secret key.We can view it by clicking three dots, go to account details and export private key.
+The mnemonic that we've been given gives us access to create multiple accounts with the same mnemonic.So havin that mnemonic will give us access to every single account that's ever created with that mnemonic.This is why securing your mnemonic is so crucial especially if you create multiple different accounts.Each account has a unique identifier with them as well.The account address is the public address.However there's also a private key to work with this account a secret key.We can view it by clicking three dots, go to account details and export private key.

 ![Metamask](/Images/Day1/a9.png)

-This is a single password associated with this account.If you give somebody access to this private key, they'll have access to account 2.They won't have access to my account 1 because private key of account 2 is only associated with account 2.The mnemonic however is associated with all accounts.This is why when people say store your keys in safe place, they're referring to both private keys and mnemonic.If you lose your private key, you'll lose access to that account.If you lose your mnemonic you loose access to all your accounts.
+This is a single password associated with this account.If you give somebody access to this private key, they'll have access to account 2.They won't have access to my account 1 because private key of account 2 is only associated with account 2.The mnemonic however is associated with all accounts.

+**Mnemonic vs Private vs Public keys**

+This is why when people say store your keys in safe place, they're referring to both private keys and mnemonic.If you lose your private key, you'll lose access to that account.If you lose your mnemonic you loose access to all your accounts.

+**Mainnet & Testnets**

 What else is going on in metamask is we can see this section here that says `Ethereum mainnet`.If we click it we can actually see a bunch of other networks in here.